Nichkhun: Impact and public image

-Nichkhun is the first Thai national to debut in a K-pop idol group and achieve success.
+Nichkhun is the first Southeast Asian individual to debut in a K-pop idol group.
 Prior to his debut, the "foreigners" in the industry were predominantly either of partial Korean parentage or ethnic Koreans from the North American or Japanese diasporas.
-He is often mentioned as a pioneer as his popularity in South Korea further contributed to the Korean Wave (Hallyu) in Thailand, which was still an emerging market for K-pop at the time of his debut.
-In 2012, he was awarded the Kerd of the Year, which recognizes the most popular and influential Thai celebrities chosen by host Woody Milintachinda and voted by the public.
+He is often mentioned as a pioneer within the K-pop industry, as his popularity in South Korea further contributed to the Korean Wave (Hallyu) in Thailand, which was still an emerging market for K-pop at the time of his debut.
+Following his debut and success, more Thai individuals began to debut in K-pop groups, such as Got7's BamBam and Blackpink's Lisa.

 During his pre-debut appearances in Superstar Survival and Hot Blooded Men, Nichkhun initially gained attention from viewers for his looks.
 In an unprecedented move, he was cast as a panelist in the SBS talk show-cum-variety program Ya Shim Man Man 2 despite being a foreigner with a limited command of the Korean language and an idol trainee who had yet to debut; after the first episode aired, he ranked first in the Naver online search rankings, with an opinion-editorial in The Hankyoreh noting that he "rose to stardom without saying a single word".
 Domestic pop culture commentators noted that his popularity with Korean viewers led to increased awareness of long-held xenophobic attitudes towards Southeast Asia that has been engrained in the domestic entertainment industry, particularly after he was confronted with indirect derogatory remarks related to his Thai nationality on several television programs he appeared on.

 His public profile as a member of 2PM has made him one of the most recognizable faces in the Korean entertainment industry who hail from Southeast Asia.
+Early into his career, he became one of the top celebrity advertising models in South Korea in terms of number of commercial films.
+In 2012, he was awarded the Kerd of the Year, which recognizes the most popular and influential Thai celebrities chosen by host Woody Milintachinda and voted by the Thai public.

 He has been cited multiple times by South Korean and Thai government officials in diplomatic talks and was appointed the Goodwill Ambassador for the 2018 Thai Festival held in Seoul to celebrate 60 years of formal diplomatic relations between both countries.
 Due to his fluency in English besides Korean and Thai, he has featured in tourism campaigns and presented travel documentaries sponsored by the Tourism Authority of Thailand.

 Personal life

+Military exemption

-As a male citizen of Thailand, he was subject to the military draft lottery in 2009 and subsequently received an exemption from military service as his home district had met the required quota.
+As a male citizen of Thailand, he was subject to the military draft lottery in April 2009, but subsequently received an exemption from military service as his home district had met the required quota.